Toward Falsifying Causal Graphs Using a Permutation-Based Test: Experiments

 For all experiments on synthetic data we sample $T=\num{e3}$ node permutations and use datasets with $N=\num{e3}$ observations.
 To investigate the effect of $N$ and $T$ on $p_\text{LMC}$ we run ablation studies on nonlinear data with $N,T \in \{\num{e1}, \num{e2}, \num{e3}, \num{e4}\}$.
 More information on implementation and parameter choices is provided in \suppref{sec:app_experiments_synthetic}.

-\subsection{Real Data}
+\subsection{Real data}

-To evaluate our proposed metric on real world data, we consider three datasets with established consensus graphs serving as ground truth.
+To evaluate our proposed metric on real-world data, we consider three datasets with established consensus graphs serving as ground truth.
 We provide further details on the data in \suppref{sec:app_experiments_real}.

-\looseness=-1 \textbf{Protein Signaling Network (Sachs) \cite{sachs2005}} This open dataset contains quantitative measurements of the expression levels of $n=11$ phosphorylated proteins and phospholipids in the human primary T cell signaling network.
-The $N=7,466$ measurements, corresponding to individual cells, were acquired via intracellular multicolor flow cytometry \cite{sachs2005}.
+\paragraph{Protein Signaling Network \citep{sachs2005}} This open dataset contains quantitative measurements of the expression levels of $n=11$ phosphorylated proteins and phospholipids in the human primary T cell signaling network.
+The $N=853$ observational measurements, corresponding to individual cells, were acquired via intracellular multicolor flow cytometry \cite{sachs2005}.
 The consensus DAG contains 19 edges ($d\approx3.45$).

-\textbf{Auto MPG \cite{quinlan1993}} The Auto MPG dataset contains eight attributes (three multivalued discrete and five continous) with the fuel consumption in miles per gallon (mpg) for $N=398$ unique car models.
-While the original use of the data was to predict mpg of a car, in line with previous works on causal inference \citep[\eg][]{wang2017,teshima2021}, we use a consensus network ($n=6$, 9 edges, $d=3$).
+\paragraph{Auto MPG~\citep{quinlan1993}} The Auto MPG dataset contains eight attributes (three multivalued discrete and five continuous) with the fuel consumption in miles per gallon (mpg) for $N=398$ unique car models.
+While the original use of the data was to predict mpg of a car, in line with previous works on causal inference~\citep[\eg][]{wang2017,teshima2021}, we use a consensus network ($n=6$, 9 edges, $d=3$).

-\textbf{Application Performance Monitoring (APM)} We collect trace data of microservices in a distributed system hosted on Amazon Web Services (AWS).
+\paragraph{Application Performance Monitoring (APM)} We collect trace data of microservices in a distributed system hosted on Amazon Web Services (AWS).
 The traces contain latency information on incoming and outbound requests of each service, averaged over \SI{20}{\min}, making observations approximately \iid.
 In total we ran the application for six days, leading to $N=432$ observations.
-We test the working hypothesis that the transpose of the dependency graph ($n=39$, 40 edges, $d\approx 2.05$) of the application is the true causal DAG of the system (for a discussion of this hypothesis, see \secref{sec:node_permutation}).
+We test the working hypothesis that the transpose of the dependency graph ($n=39$, 40 edges, $d\approx 2.05$) of the application is the true causal DAG (for a discussion of this hypothesis, see \secref{sec:node_permutation}).